Nechí River: Archaeology

 The Field Museum of Natural History in Chicago was the recipient of a rare collection of gold ornaments, excavated from the basin of the Nechi River in 1918.
 The donor was the Wrigley Company.
 Miners who excavated the treasure turned it over to an agent of the company in Colombia.
 Wrigley, a member of the Board of Trustees, turned it over to the museum.
-The collection consists of breast-plates, aprons, elaborate earrings, bells and neck, laces, all in pure gold, forming the most valuable collection in the world of art of Colombia's ancient dwellers.
+The collection consists of breast-plates, aprons, elaborate earrings, bells and necklaces, all in pure gold, forming the most valuable collection in the world of art of Colombia's ancient dwellers.
 In 1996, 29 archaeological sites, including Brisas Palagua, La Suiza, La Primavera, San Juan Bedout, Barcelona, El Amparo, Cano Regla, Palestina, Montenegro, and Tucuman, were found between the Nechí and Magdalena Rivers.
 Plano-convex scrapers and a projectile point were excavated.

 Culture

 The indigenous population are chiefly Black and Mulatto.
-Due to a process of population sifting into darker and lighter groups, the lowland mining areas around the Nechi River demonstrate a significantly blacker population than the highland areas.
+Due to a process of population sifting into darker and lighter groups, the lowland mining areas around the Nechi River demonstrates a significantly blacker population than the highland areas.
 Most of the population is very poor.
 Their diet consists chiefly of river fish, rice, beans, plantains, meat and a great abundance of panela.